RevenueHunt/product-recommendation-quiz-for-woocommerce/README.txt

 A fresh alternative to the obsolete "Search Bar" in eCommerce stores, our digital personal shopper engages your customers just like a salesperson would do, guiding them from start to cart and ensuring they find exactly what they're looking for.

-Our app allows the customers to play an active role in the buying experience.
+Our plugin allows the customers to play an active role in the buying experience.
 The quiz asks your customers a series of questions, analyzes their responses and returns a selection of recommended products that match their needs along with an explanation to why they're the right fit for them.

 **CUSTOMIZING THE QUIZ TO YOUR PARTICULAR NEEDS**

 Just like every customer is unique, we believe every brand has its own personality.
-Our app allows you to customize multiple aspects of the quiz.
+Our plugin allows you to customize multiple aspects of the quiz.
 With our easy-to-use quiz builder you can:

 * Define the questions you ask
 * Personalize the feedback you give